disguise-one/hap-encoder-adobe-cc/README.md

 The encoder plugin (.prm) is created by building all.
 The installer executable is made by building the PACKAGE target, which is excluded from the regular build.

+### macosx

+(under construction)

+First create a build directory at the top level, and move into it

+    mkdir Release
+    cd Release

+Invoke cmake to create makefiles etc for a Release build

+    cmake -DCMAKE_BUILD_TYPE_RELEASE ..

+Then do a build with

+    make -j

+(this creates an .so at present; we need to make a bundle of a specific type for the plugin - need to readup the Adobe SDK docs)